w3c/PWETF/TPACDiversityFundProposalComms.md

 Application form
 Introduction

-The W3C wants to be a model of supporting greater diversity in technology.
+W3C wants to be a model of supporting greater diversity in technology.
 60% of the world is online and is growing every year.
-We want to reflect the diversity of the whole world as more and more people continue to access, use and create the web.
+We want to reflect the diversity of the whole world as more people continue to access, use and create the web.

 W3C has established a TPAC Diversity Fund, sponsored this year by [sponsors].
 W3C uses this fund to help remove barriers for those who want to attend or contribute to TPAC in a meaningful way.